Ambassador Kwon Young-Dae

 What kind of activities do you engage in when not working?

 I like different types of sports, especially Football, Soccer, Baseball and Basketball.
 Also, ever since I came to Kenya, I play golf nearly every weekend.
 When I have free time, I play the guitar as well.
-My other favourite hobby is playing the Korean traditional game called Go (usually played with black and white stones).
+My other favorite hobby is playing the Korean traditional game called Go (usually played with black and white stones).

 Having served as a diplomat for many years, how has your journey been?